prajwalr477/File_Sharing_App/README.md

 # Hiii
 How to run???

-do npm install in both client and server
+do npm install in both client and server folders run the below commands

-in server
+/server
 node index.js

-in client
+/client
 npm start